joehakimrahme/blogstrap/docs/source/index.md

 ---------------------------

 The initialization command created a `.blogstrap.conf` which you can adjust based on your needs.
-The default